xiaohuangren1001/Bilibili-av-bv-converter/README.md

 First, download the `avbv.py`, put it into python's `site-packages` folder. ~~I don't know how to upload files to pypi~~

-Then import it, you can use av2bv and bv2av to exchange!
+Then import it, you can use av2bv and bv2av to do convertions!

 Sample:
 ```python